iammnandu/Snapflow-ai/idea/work_LOG.md

 - Remove **participation_type** from participant registration and add it during event enrollment.
 - Implement **crop options** when uploading **profile photos** and **event logos**.

+- add the info about password while registeing to site
+- add the asteric mark to compulsory fields while complete registration